PetrochukM/HParams/README.md

 })
 ```

+With this approach, this configuration file will make it clear which hyperparameters are set and
-Also, since the configuration file is written in Python, you can use variables, lambdas, etc to
+where.
+This improves overall readability of the configuration file.
+Also, since the configuration
+file is written in Python, you can use variables, lambdas, etc to further modularize the
-further modularize the configuration file.
+configuration file.

 ### Configuring via the command line